Programs generation

 int bf_program_emit_fixup(struct bf_program *program, enum bf_fixup_type type, struct bpf_insn insn, const union bf_fixup_attr *attr)

-int bf_program_emit_fixup_call(struct bf_program *program, enum bf_fixup_func function)
+int bf_program_emit_fixup_elfstub(struct bf_program *program, enum bf_elfstub_id id)

 int bf_program_generate(struct bf_program *program)

-int bf_program_load(struct bf_program *new_prog, struct bf_program *old_prog)
+int bf_program_load(struct bf_program *prog)

-Load and attach the program to the kernel.
+Load the BPF program into the kernel.

 Parameters: